trinodb/trino/presto-docs/src/main/sphinx/optimizer/statistics.rst

 Available Statistics
 --------------------

-The following statistics are available in Presto:
+The following statistics are available in Trino:

 * For a table: